aamc.org does not support this web browser.

 As of May, only 22.5% of adults in the United States reported having received the updated 2023-2024 vaccine that was released last fall and tailored to the XBB variant dominant at that time, meaning many of those being infected now have significantly reduced immunity to the current mutated virus, Montefiori says.

-Still, those who have healthy immune systems and have previously been vaccinated or infected are still less likely to experience the more severe cases of COVID-19 that result in hospitalization or death.
+Still, those who have healthy immune systems and have previously been vaccinated or infected are less likely to experience the more severe cases of COVID-19 that result in hospitalization or death.
 That’s thanks to the immune system’s second layer of defense — the T cells, which attack and kill infected cells, thereby shutting down the virus production factory.

 Will the new vaccines target the latest variant?